Ilford County High School

 Ilford County High School (often abbreviated to ICHS) is a selective secondary grammar school for boys located in the town of Barkingside of the London Borough of Redbridge.
 The school was formerly called Park High Grade School and as a result old boys are referred to as Old Parkonians.

 ICHS is a six-form entry school, each form comprising up to 30 pupils.
 Originally one of a number of selective schools in the London Borough of Redbridge, ICHS was retained in 1973 as the only boys’ selective school in the borough.
 Admission at 11+ takes place through tests administered by the borough as local education authority.
-There is also opportunity for admission at 16+, directly into the sixth form, but the majority of places each year are taken up by existing students of the lower school.
+There is also opportunity for admission at 16+, directly into the sixth form, but the majority of places each year are taken up by existing students of the school.

 History

 The school was founded in 1901 in Balfour Road, Ilford as Park Higher Grade School, before moving to its present site on Fremantle Road, Barkingside in 1935.
 The ground floor of the original building in Balfour Road is today used as an annexe for the adjoining Christchurch Primary School, and the remainder of the building as Redbridge Teachers' Centre.

 Although there once existed several selective grammar schools in the area, by 1973 it remained the only boys' selective school in Redbridge.
 The girls' section split off in 1929 to a new site in Cranbrook Road, where the school was known as Ilford County High School for Girls.
 Following the conversion of the girls' school to being part of a co-educational school (Valentines High School), Woodford County High School (WCHS) is now seen as the "sister school".
 In recent times, it has become the "partner school" of Trinity Catholic High School and Ilford Jewish Primary School.

 In 2004/5, there were 843 pupils, including 245 in the sixth form, and 88 members of staff, including 63 teachers.

 In 2021, the school's Ofsted rating was downgraded from 'outstanding' to 'good'.

+In 2025-26, the school received a new Ofsted rating of 'strong standard' in all categories, following the new Ofsted rating system.